ryus08/penguin-alarm-server/README.md

 Then when you run your new docker image with NODE_ENV=production, your config file will be picked up in addition to the defaults baked into the `penguin-alarm-server `image

+### Config options

+See the files in the config directory for config options.
+Specifically, you'll probably want to set at least the following:

+* gitlabToken - A gitlab token to hydrate the local store of gitlab data
+* cors - A config for the [cors](https://github.com/expressjs/cors) package.
+It allows all origins by default, but you'll probably want to restrict it to wherever you're hosting [the UI](https://github.com/ryus08/pengiun-alarm-ui).
+* authorization - Configuration for your authorization server.
+* selfUrl - The URL you're hosting this server at

 ## TODO

 P0

 Significant effort
 * Use a real cache in ./src/clients/clientbuilder

-* publish docker image
+P0.1

+Significant effort
+* Add AuthZ ACL caching, otherwise we'll make 2 git provider calls on every route

 Some effort
 * Durable but non-dynamo repository.
 Local disk would probably be good enough
-* Refresh git provider tokens

-Minimal effort
-* Set rp timeouts higher
-* CORS
-* error handling, was @cimpress-technology/belterrorhandling
-* New dbs, add to dynamo

-P0.1

-* Add AuthZ ACL caching, otherwise we'll make 2 git provider calls on every route
 * More gracefully skip newrelic
 * More gracefully skip AWS ML

 P1

+* Refresh git provider tokens
 * Load gitlab username from the user's registered token
 * More AuthZ testing, even if just manual
 * Use a representative user's token instead of configured god token in the poller.
 Maybe just set it up as the config "owner"